 If I can give other people some glimpse into that feeling with my paintings, then I'm connecting with them with that sense of being in the moment.
 If people look at my art and experience something in that moment, then that's an important form of communication, I think.
 It's beyond words.
 That's when I think of the small children jumping up and down and exclaiming excitedly to their parents.

 I started painting as a child.
 My first commercial painting gig was at age 8, painting t-shirts with hot-rod monsters.
-As a teenager I was filmed building Chinese kites out of bamboo and rice-paper for a gallery opening.
+As a teenager I was filmed building Chinese kites out of bamboo and rice-paper for a gallery opening on the Nashville waterfront.
 The bamboo stretched the rice paper enough to make a nice canvas for me to paint on.
 The watercolor shrinks the paper, and voila; functional flying art.